Atabany/MappyMapAdyen/README.md

 Data ( models ) fetcher for the places to seprate the concerns, and to be reusable and not tighted to the viewModel

 #### - Networking
-  The app uses URLSession using Combine
+  The app uses URLSession with Combine

 ## UX